gurditsingh/hydeout/_posts/test.md

 ![Spark](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/spark_off_heap_mm.png?raw=true)

-The total off-heap memory for a Spark executor is controlled by `spark.executor.memoryOverhead`.
+The total off-heap memory for a Spark executor is controlled by `spark.yarn.executor.memoryOverhead`.
 The default value for this is 10% of executor memory subject to a minimum of 384MB.
 This means, even if the user does not explicitly set this parameter, Spark would set aside 10% of executor memory(or 384MB whichever is higher) for VM overheads.
 The amount of off-heap memory used by Spark to store actual data frames is governed by `spark.memory.offHeap.size`.
 This is an optional feature, which can be enabled by setting `spark.memory.offHeap.use` to true.

  - **spark.memory.offHeap.enabled** – the option to use off-heap memory for certain operations (default false)
  - **spark.memory.offHeap.size** – the total amount of memory in bytes for off-heap allocation.
 It has no impact on heap memory usage, so